 In some cases, WEFTA volunteers and local partners work with community leadership to develop an annual operating budget that could include items such as projected system operation and maintenance costs, debt repayment, and reserve funds.

 Over the years, WEFTA has established a circuit rider program which utilizes in-country personnel who travel around and are able to provide oversight on ongoing and completed projects and insight on options for future projects.

-WEFTA staff and engineers provide trip reports upon completion of their site visits which include updates to community members, board members, and donors so we can evaluate how well we’re meeting the goals we’ve established for ourselves, and take corrective action as needed.
+WEFTA staff and engineers provide Trip Reports upon completion of their site visits which include updates to community members, board members, and donors.
+These are used to evaluate how well we’re meeting the goals we’ve established for ourselves, enabling us to take corrective action as needed.